Apoorvanand: NCERT history textbook revision

 In his literary and cultural criticism articles featured on Al Jazeera, he expressed his disapproval of the alterations made in NCERT textbooks.
 He argued that the history of Islamic rule in India was being marginalized, despite its significant presence in school textbooks since Indian independence.
 Specifically, he highlighted the revised syllabus in CBSE schools, stating that the "legacy" of Islamic rulers in India was being erased from history textbooks.
 Apoorvanand claims that this revision, under the guise of "reducing the learning load on students", was actually a form of "cultural genocide".
 He emphasized that this revision was leading to the exclusion of important historical events, such as the 2002 Gujarat riots, the assassination of Gandhi by Nathuram Godse, instances of untouchability, and the caste system.
 He believed that this omission would hinder children's understanding of national history by concealing crucial truths and presenting India as a nation devoid of discrimination and violence.

-2020 Delhi riots
+Controversies

-On 12 September 2020, he along with Sitaram Yechuri, Yogendra Yadav and others was named in the supplementary chargesheet by Delhi Police for his alleged role in 2020 Delhi riots.
+On 12 September 2020, he along with Sitaram Yechuri, Yogendra Yadav and others was named in the supplementary chargesheet by Delhi Police for his alleged role in 2020 Delhi riots, as having taken part in anti-CAA demonstrations to "provoke and mobilise" crowds.